stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 .. tip:: In this example the *organization tree* mirrors the *Azure Demo Active Directory*, which I will use throughout the documentation.
 Create your own demo `here <https://cdx.transform.microsoft.com/my-tenants>`_.

 3. Next, activate synchronization: **Administration** > **Users** > **Standard membership for new users** > check **Enable automatic user creation from the platform.**.
-4. You also need to select a *main membership*.
-This is only needed for Stratsys, not Azure AD Sync.
+4. You also need to select a *main membership*.   for Stratsys, not Azure AD Sync.
 However, make sure you select a suitable *group*.
 5. Select a standard department.
-This will be used if the user does not have a department in Azure AD.
+This should be the same department as in the Administration, and will be used as a *fallback*.
+Explained `here <#configure-groups-and-departments>`_.

 .. figure:: images/StratsysEnableUserCreation.png